mrommel/Colony/README.md

 - [Defect] Coins in level 1&2

 ## Done
+- random city names
+- city should stay visible when discovered
+- neutral cities placed on shores
 - obstacle tiles should not be accessed
 - unit with type flag indicator and tribe (also neutral)
 - place sharks randomly